Cine5

 Cine5 was the first subscription-based television channel in Turkey.
 It aired in an encrypted format and primarily broadcast feature-length movies when it was founded on September 20, 1993.
 Subscribers were required to buy a decoder to watch the channel.
 The number of subscribers reached over half a million.
 However, in recent years, it enlarged its program spectrum due to competition from other movie-based channels and removed encryption and the subscription policy on January 16, 2006.
-On February 15, 2011, the channel was put up for sale and bought by Al Jazeera to launch Al Jazeera Türk.
+On February 15, 2011, the channel was put up for sale and bought by Al Jazeera to launch Al Jazeera Türk, however it’s never happened (except the short-term digital broadcast).